MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/index.md

 ## Get started

-The resources in this section help you learn more about what Viva Learning (Preview) is and how it can help you.
+The resources in this section help you learn more about what Viva Learning (Preview) is and how it can help your organiztion.

 | If you're looking for this information: | Go to this resource: |
 |:-----|:-----|